 Explore Max’s world and change time as you fight to stop disaster and tragedy coming to Arcadia

-Life is Strange is a five part episodic series set to revolutionize story based and consequence games, developed by Dontnod Entertainment and published by Square Enix for both the 360 and the Xbox One.
+Life is Strange is a five part episodic series set to revolutionise story based and consequence games, developed by Dontnod Entertainment and published by Square Enix for both the 360 and the Xbox One.
 It’s very similar in terms of gameplay to games like Telltale’s the Walking Dead, but there is a slight difference, don’t like the decisions you make?
 You have the ability to rewind time after seeing the consequences of your actions and change any choices that didn’t quite work out as you had hoped.

 The game pulls you in straight away and starts with Max struggling through a Tornado, as the landscape crumbles around her and the sky is lit up as the storm gets closer to her home town.
 As she reaches the lighthouse, she awakes to find herself sitting at her desk, shaken she believes it was just a very realistic dream and continues to listen to her lecture.
 She is a gifted photography student who doesn’t quite believe in herself despite high praise from others, especially her teacher Mr Jefferson.